ASHUTOSH-SG/NearNexusFrontEnd/README.md

-#NearNexusFrontEnd
+## NearNexus-FrontEnd

 ## Overview

 This project is a front-end website developed using React, HTML, CSS, and JavaScript.
 It serves as an interactive platform to showcase and explore a variety of electronic products.
-The product data is fetched from the [Thapa Technical Product API](https://jsonkeeper.com/b/2XS9), which provides a comprehensive list of electronic items.
+The product data is fetched from the (https://jsonkeeper.com/b/2XS9), which provides a comprehensive list of electronic items.

 ## Installation